xpack/web-doxygen/website/docs/api/files/src-code-l.md

-<p>start a new line of code, inserting a line number if yyextra-&gt;sourceFileDef is TRUE.
-If a definition starts at the current line, then the line number is linked to the documentation of that definition.</p>
+start a new line of code, inserting a line number if yyextra-&gt;sourceFileDef is TRUE.
+If a definition starts at the current line, then the line number is linked to the documentation of that definition.

-<p>Definition at line 2424 of file <a href="/web-doxygen/docs/api/files/src/code-l">code.l</a>.</p>
+Definition at line 2424 of file <a href="/web-doxygen/docs/api/files/src/code-l">code.l</a>.

 <div class="doxyProgramListing">